 Christian Women’s Job Corps of Madison County, Alabama, Inc., began officially in 1998, when four local women attended the first national training in Birmingham sponsored by the Women’s Missionary Union of the Southern Baptist Convention.
 Many people from this county were involved in opening our local site, which started with one class serving nine students in September of 1998.
 CWJC of Madison County, Alabama, Inc., has been in continuous operation since that time.

 CWJC of Madison County, Alabama, Inc., operates under the direction of a Board of Directors, consisting of church and community representatives.
 The Board employs a full-time Executive Director, 3 part-time Site Coordinators for each of the three sites, a part-time Assistant Site Coordinator, and a Recruitment Director.
 CWJC of Madison County, Alabama, Inc., is a 501c3 organization totally dependent on the gifts of individuals, corporations, and local churches.
 CWJC of Madison County neither gives funds nor receives funds from the national organization.

 From its beginning, CWJC of Madison County has operated as a “Church and Community Model”, incorporating Christian churches from throughout the county as well as community organizations and facilities.
 We are supported by a number of churches as well as health, educational, government, and business organizations throughout the county.
-Our four school-type sites are made possible by support from many individuals and groups throughout Madison County.
+Our three school-type sites are made possible by support from many individuals and groups throughout Madison County.
 CWJC is dependent on and grateful for volunteers from these support groups.
 We hope to grow and expand our ministry and our legacy for years to come and always welcome new support in the form of donors, mentors, and community partners.
 We would love for you or your organization to become a part of our story!